Joining the register

 Applicants whose documents do not meet the GPhC requirements, for example, the name on the MPharm certificate is not an exact match to that on the birth certificate, must complete a statutory declaration form.
 This form must be completed whilst in the presence of a solicitor.
 For further information, see the GPhC website.

-The GPhC recommend that all applications are sent via a traceable method, for example, recorded delivery, and it is best to send everything together.
 Applicants are not able to work as pharmacists until their name appears on the register.
 Ordinarily the GPhC aim to process applications for registration within three weeks of receipt, however failure to submit all the necessary paperwork will result in a delay in the processing of a registration request.
 Equally, if an applicant has a fitness to practice issue there will be a delay in processing whilst the issue is assessed.

 Proof of English language proficiency